Pre-Departure Orientation Adjusting to Your New Environment

 One of the best ways to prepare for your time abroad is to learn about the country where you will be living.
 Research the culture, news, and current events of the country and local area where you will be staying.

-You can learn about your host country using resources like the State Department’s Consular Info Sheets and the ISOS country guides.
+You can learn about your host country using resources like the State Department’s Learn About Your Destination page and the ISOS country guides.
 Through ISOS, you can also sign up for email alerts that will send you specific information about your country, including airport closures, demonstrations, tips for travelers, and other helpful safety and security information.

 You should also get to know the local cultural norms and attitudes of your overseas location.
 It is critical that you are mindful of gender roles, ethnicity, sexual orientation, race, and different religions within your overseas location, as well as local issues affecting your overseas location and its relationship to the worldwide political environment.
 Every International SOS country guide includes “cultural tips” which are a useful resource for navigating norms of your abroad location.
 You can also find great information and questions to consider through the Penn Abroad Diversity & Identity Abroad resources.